Small Camper Remodel Tips, Ideas, & Makeover Cost

 2. How Much Paint Will I Require to Paint an RV?

-You will need about 3.5 gallons of paint to paint the whole interior of a 26-foot used RV.
-The paint will be enough to paint practically everything, from the walls to the countertops, to the beds.
+To paint the whole interior of a 26-foot used RV, you will need about 3.5 gallons of paint.
+This will be enough to paint practically everything, from the walls to the countertops to the beds.

 3. What is the Best Camper Flooring?

 Vinyl is the best RV flooring replacement.
-It is a versatile material that you can find in tiles, sheets, and planks with easy installation procedures.
+It is a versatile material that can be found in tiles, sheets, and planks with easy installation procedures.
 Besides, it’s a long-lasting and water-resistant material.
 Also, vinyl is easy to clean, making a big difference in high-traffic areas.

 Featured Image Source: ca-fr.outdoorsy.com